Kenyans once again vote for President -- this time with an opposition boycott

 Leaders urge restraint

-In a televised address on the eve of Thursday's rerun, Kenyatta urged the public to act peacefully and pledged fair treatment by security services.
+In a televised address on the eve of Thursday's rerun, Kenyatta urged the public to be peaceful and pledged fair treatment for all.

 "After you vote -- and I have said this before -- please go home.
 Go back to your neighbor.
 Remember that in spite of their origin, your neighbor is your brother; your neighbor is your sister," he said.